 6.)
 Texas Style Pulled Pork Rub

 This state is famous for its brisket.
 Smoked pork is quite popular in Texas too.
-This Texas Style rub is the perfect balance of sweet and heat.
-This pulled pork rub recipe is the right amount for one 6 pound pork roast.
+This Texas Style rub is the perfect balance of sweetness and heat.
+This pulled pork rub recipe is the right amount for one 6-pound pork roast.
 Remember to adjust the amount of cayenne pepper in this recipe to suit your taste buds.
 Try this recipe HERE

 7.)
 Smoky Pulled Pork Rub

 A recipe for a fantastic rub that adds a little smoke and spice flavor to pulled pork.
 It will quickly become one of your favorite go-to rubs.
 This recipe will give you enough rub for one 5-6 pound pork butt.
 Double or triple as needed.
 Try this Smoky Rub

 8.)
 No Sugar Pulled Pork Rub